You May Not Understand Why This Is Happening, But You Will

 I do plan on going back into the classroom in the future.
 I look forward to it!
 When I do, I’m hopeful I will be a better educator and advocate for my future students and their parents than I was those several years ago because I’ve now been on both sides of that conference table.
 It is amazing to me how God works and weaves His plan into our lives.
 As I age and grow more as a woman and a parent, I seem to reflect on John 13:7 more and more often, “You do not realize now what I am doing, but later you will understand.”
 I get it now.

-You’ll be encouraged by this episode of our podcast: How to Face the Impossible with Grit and Grace – 035
+You’ll be encouraged by this podcast episode of This Grit and Grace Life: How to Face the Impossible with Grit and Grace – 035!